pegasystems/pega-helm-charts/charts/pega/README.md

 ## Network policies

 NetworkPolicy generation is disabled by default.
-Set `networkPolicy.enabled: true` to render one policy per workload that this release deploys.
-Each policy selects only the pods of that workload and allows the traffic it needs, plus DNS egress (`networkPolicy.dns`):
+Set `networkPolicy.enabled: true` to render one policy per workload that this release deploys:

 | Policy | Selected pods | Rendered when |
 |--------|---------------|---------------|